Why You Should Work With A Disability Content Specialist

 Ask them about their preferences, and listen to their perspectives.

-For now, here are ten features to get you started on creating accessible workplaces for blind people.
+Ten features to get you started on accessible workplaces for blind people.

 1. Use Braille description (tactile labels) for visual signs like the toilet door symbol, and warning signs like the fire alarm.